lyl8086/RAD_SSR/README.md

 Please cite our paper if you find it useful to your work.

->Yulong Li et al. (<em>in prep</em>).
+>Yulong Li et al. (<em>submitted</em>).
 An optimized highly efficient approach for local de novo assembly of multiple individuals’ reads based on overlapping paired-end RAD sequencing.

 >Xue DX, Li YL, Liu JX (2017).
 A rapid and cost-effective approach for the development of polymorphic microsatellites in non-model species by using paired-end RAD sequencing. <em>Molecular Genetics and Genomics</em>.
 DOI: 10.1007/s00438-017-1337-x